amv-hub/amv-lint/README.md

 ``amv lint -g lang``
 ``amv lint -g php``
 ``amv lint -g js``

+#### Fixing common problem:
+AMV Lint use PHP_CodeSniffer for checking coding convention of PHP files and use ESLint to checking for JavaScript files.
+So you can use all of their feature to perform the check.
+Two of them also provide the tool for fixing some of common problem.
+You can perform that fixing feature by following command:
+``amv lint --fix``

+Or fixing an individual feature by:
+``amv lint php --fix``

 ## **Configurations**
 The general configurations file is `.amv_lint.env`, which was placed is your project root folder.
 It contains